scalacenter/bloop/website/content/docs/bloop-basics.md

 blocking tasks are on your way when editing code.

-As a result, you won't resolve library dependencies in the middle of an incremental compilation run, nor run a task cache invalidation check, because none of these are supported.
+As a result, you won't resolve library dependencies in the middle of an incremental compilation run (what makes it an excellent tool for offline coding), nor run a task cache invalidation check, because none of these are supported.

 ### Not a build tool